Hippolyte de Villemessant: Life

 He surrounded himself with talented editors like Eugène Caplas.

 Resorts

 In 1869 Hippolyte de Villemessant built on the côte d'Azur la "Villa du Soleil" as a writers retreat.
-20 years later the villa became the « Grand Hotel du Cap », today the « Hotel du Cap-Eden Roc », one of the most prestigious Palace Hotels of the World.
+20 years later the villa became the "Grand Hôtel du Cap", today the "Hotel du Cap-Eden Roc", one of the most prestigious Palace Hotels of the World.

 October 1874, Villemessant is invited by his friend Jean-Baptiste Daloz to hunt in his property in Le Touquet.
 Fascinated by the beauty of what Villemessant calls the « Arcachon of the North », he gives his friend the idea to transform part of his property into a future sea resort.
 Villemessant gives it a name « Paris-Plage ».
 Thus in 1882, came a live the first part of Touquet Paris Plage (in the west of the boulevard Daloz).